nhsconnect/prm-practice-migration/guide/06-cutover-and-go-live.md

 ### Activate Smartcards

-Smartcards will need to be activated.
-The new solution is configured for staff, roles, names of sites.
+Depending on the clinical solution you are migrating to, the solution will be configured for staff, roles and names of sites before Go Live or on Go Live day.
+Smart cards will also need to be activated at the appropriate time.
 Who does this varies between the Commissioning Support Unit, Trainers and Practice managers.

 ### Check Registration links